MicrosoftDocs/entra-docs/docs/identity-platform/reference-microsoft-graph-app-manifest.md

 | :--- | :--- |
 |appId  | String |

 This property is referred to as application (client) ID in the Microsoft Entra admin center.
-It is a unique identifier for the application object in the directory.
+It's a unique identifier for the application object in the directory.

 This ID is the identifier used to identify the app in any protocol transaction.

-It is a not nullable and read-only attribute.
+It's a not nullable and read-only attribute.

 Example: